rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 4. Pie Chart

-    Generate a pie chart for distribution of customers by region.
+    Generate a pie chart for the distribution of customers by region.
 Note that CLOCKWISE signifies to use alphabetical order.

     ```
     <copy>